 Quite a few people in our unit have been adjusting to studying at university this term; and many have been experiencing the benefits of active, real learning and finding their thinking and intellectual capacities being refreshed and developing:

 “This unit, while driving me crazy at times (damn you Chapter 4), has provided me with the most amazing feelings, understandings and gratitude.
 I feel proud of myself (and my peers) for pushing each other to strive for the best results possible and I feel a sense of calm over my everyday life even through the turmoil.

 This unit has opened up so many mind blowing experiences and has woken up the parts in my brain that went to sleep many years ago due to going through the same monotonous motions in my ungrateful job.
 I feel alive again and so eager to keep using the skills and information I learnt through this unit and keep pushing to make my workplace a better place to be.”

-And it is comments like these (and the experiences of people) that are the reason I, Maria Lois, Peter and Mitch, and the marking team, do what we do; as we seek to support your learning in a way that is flexible and personal, and part of your total life.
+And it is comments like these (and the experiences of people) that are the reason I and the teaching and marking team, do what we do; as we seek to support your learning in a way that is flexible and personal, and part of your total life.

 Learning about learning